 The stress response depends largely on our perception of a situation.
 While some people are terrified of speaking in front of an audience and develop a stress response, others like being in the spotlight and remain perfectly calm before they take the podium.

-The intensity of the stress response is related to the level of perceived threat rather than an actual threat.
+The intensity of the stress response is related to the perceived threat level rather than an actual threat.

 The way we respond to stress is extremely important.
-If we believe that a stressful situation is a challenge that can be controlled, we have more chances of avoiding chronic stress and remaining healthy.
-Fortunately, it is possible to improve the ability to deal with difficult situations and control the stress response.
+If we believe a stressful situation is a challenge that can be controlled, we have more chances of avoiding chronic stress and remaining healthy.
+Fortunately, improving the ability to deal with difficult situations and control the stress response is possible.

-One of the ways of doing this is replacing the stress response with the relaxation response.
+One of the ways of doing this is by replacing the stress response with the relaxation response.

 Who Discovered the Relaxation Response?